 About

 My main empirical focus is on Germany and the German Federal Foreign Office.
-I am one of the very few ethnographers to have done participant observation in the Ministry.
+I am one of the very few ethnographers to have done participant observation in the Ministry, providing me with unique, in-depth insight into its inner workings.

-I’m a member of the Center for Political Practices and Orders (C2PO) at the University of Erfurt and the GenDip network for research on gender and diplomacy.
+I’m also a member of the Center for Political Practices and Orders (C2PO) at the University of Erfurt and the GenDip network for research on gender and diplomacy, coordinated by the University of Gothenburg, Sweden.

 I’m an experienced public speaker and teacher, offering talks, workshops, seminars, and lectures on my research topics.
 I have worked with both specialist and non-specialist audiences.

-In addition to my PhD, I hold a first-class honours B.A. in International Relations from the University of Erfurt, Germany, and an M.A. in Conflict, Security and Development (Distinction) from King’s College London.
+In addition to my PhD, I hold a first-class honours B.A. in International Relations from the University of Erfurt, Germany, and an M.A. in Conflict, Security and Development (Distinction) from King’s College London, UK.

 Prior to my PhD, I was Personal Advisor to the State Secretary of a German State Chancellery.